Uptown New Orleans: History

 Uptown was developed during the 19th century, mostly from land that had been plantations in the Colonial era.
 Several sections were developed as separate towns, like Lafayette, Jefferson City, Greenville, and Carrollton.
 For much of the 19th century most of what is now Uptown belonged to Jefferson Parish.

 New Orleans and Orleans Parish gradually annexed Lafayette (not to be confused with the present city of the same name in Lafayette Parish), Carrollton, and other communities from the neighboring Parish.
-This newly-absorbed area became known as uptown New Orleans.
+This newly absorbed area became known as uptown New Orleans.

 People from other parts of the United States settled uptown in the 19th century, joined by immigrants, notably from Italy, Ireland, and Germany.
 Uptown has always had a sizable African American population.
 Census data shows that ethnically and racially mixed city blocks were common in the 19th and early 20th centuries, which continues to be the case with much of Uptown.

-Uptown New Orleans is a district of the city of New Orleans, located in Louisiana USA.
-It was created at the turn of the 19th century from land that had formerly been used as plantations in the Colonial era.
-Several small towns developed within Uptown, including Lafayette, Jefferson City, Greenville and Carrollton.
-The majority of this area belonged to Jefferson Parish until it was annexed by New Orleans and Orleans Parish at different times throughout the 19th century.

-Today, Uptown is home to some of New Orleans' most iconic locations and attractions such as Tulane University and its surrounding medical centers, Audubon Park and Zoo, historic neighborhoods like Garden District and Riverside, plus much more.
-From history-rich architecture to buzzing nightlife, Uptown is a vibrant and diverse cultural hub.

-Overall, Uptown offers an array of unique experiences for both locals and visitors alike, with something to suit every taste.
-With its interesting history, vibrant neighborhoods and exciting attractions, it's no wonder that this district remains one of the most popular areas in New Orleans.